Exact Rosenthal-type bounds: Proof of Theorem 1.3

 \end{thA}

-Theorem~A is essentially the same as the mentioned Theorem~4 by Utev \cite{utev-extr} (cf. \cite{prokhorov,pin-utev84,spher}).
-The assumptions on $f$ in \cite[Theorem~4]{utev-extr} were slightly different; namely, it was assumed there that $f''$ is convex whereas $f$ is nonnegative and satisfies a certain limited growth condition, which latter may be dropped, by \cite[Proposition~1 and Lemma~4]{asymm}, provided that $f$ and $f''$ are convex, as in Theorem~A.
+Theorem~\ref{teoA} is essentially the same as the mentioned Theorem~4 by Utev \cite{utev-extr}; cf. \cite{prokhorov,pin-utev84,spher}.
+The assumptions on $f$ in Theorem~4 from \cite{utev-extr}, were slightly different; namely, it was assumed there that $f''$ is convex whereas $f$ is nonnegative and satisfies a certain limited growth condition, which latter may be dropped, by Proposition~1 and Lemma~4 in \cite{asymm}, provided that $f$ and $f''$ are convex, as in Theorem~\ref{teoA}.

-\begin{remark*} If a r.v.\ $X$ has a finite expectation and a function $f\colon\R\to\R$ is convex, then, by Jensen's inequality, $\E f(X)$ always exists in $(-\infty,\infty]$. \end{remark*}
+\begin{remark*} If a r.v. $X$ has a finite expectation and a function $f\dvtx \mathbb {R}\to\mathbb{R}$ is convex, then, by Jensen's inequality, $\E f(X)$ always exists in $(-\infty,\infty]$. \end{remark*}